-- F6.
-That you carried out any sampling or test purchasing in accordance with statutory requirements, mandatory / voluntary codes of practice, accepted good practice and service or organisational protocols / guidance as applicable. - F8.
-That you used your powers appropriately. - F9.
-That any samples, or seized or detained goods, were treated and stored appropriately. - F10.
-Where applicable that you were able to secure any digital evidence stored on electronic media in accordance with relevant guidance. - F11.
-When interviewing any person, that you followed all required guidelines and statutory procedures. - F15.
+- F12.
+That you correctly identified the legal status of the person or business that was the subject of the investigation. - F13.
+That you used appropriate questioning skills during any interview, sufficient to provide confidence that the correct person was being interviewed and to confirm the facts under investigation. - F14.
+That you asked the questions necessary to establish whether the interviewee / business was able to make out any potential defences. - F15.
 That you explored all avenues of enquiry that pointed both toward and away from the possible breach or offence. - F16.
 Where applicable, that you considered whether to obtain a victim personal statement, and if one was obtained, that you did so in accordance with relevant procedures / guidelines.
-(Not applicable to Scottish candidates). - F18.
-Where applicable, that you were able to organise and carry out a suspension or recall of unsafe products. - F19.
-Where applicable, that you used the correct procedure to obtain and execute an entry warrant.

-- F20.
-Where applicable, that you followed the correct procedure for the application for, and use of, Directed Surveillance, Covert Human Intelligence Source (CHIS) or communications data under the Regulation of Investigatory Powers Act, the Human Rights Act or the Regulation of Investigatory Powers (Scotland) Act within any Service or Organisational Policy. - F21.
+(Not applicable to Scottish candidates). - F17.
+Where applicable, that you sourced appropriate expert witnesses, commissioned appropriate testing, and obtained the required evidence from the expert(s). - F18.
+Where applicable, that you were able to organise and carry out a suspension or recall of unsafe product. - F19.
+Where applicable, that you used the correct procedure to obtain and execute an entry warrant. - F20.
+Where applicable, that you followed the correct procedure for the application for, and use of, Directed Surveillance, Covert Human Intelligence Sources (CHIS) or communications data under the Regulation of Investigatory Powers Act, the Human Rights Act or the Regulation of Investigatory Powers (Scotland) Act and within Service or Organisational policy. - F21.
 Where applicable, that you were able to draft an undertaking, particulars of claim, schedule of complaints and/or enforcement order under the Enterprise Act. - F22.
 Where applicable, that you were able to draft an Information, (in Scotland a specimen charge or equivalent), in accordance with Criminal Procedure Rules. - F23.
 That you included all the required information in the final report, in particular that you included all the essential elements of the alleged offence or breach and identified the relevant time limits.